nathan-hoche/Workshop-WebScraping-Dynamic/README.md

 <br><br>

 ### **What's a scrap?**
-Scrapping is the action of collecting source code of a web page, with a program.
+Scraping is the action of collecting source code of a web page, with a program.
 <br><br>

 # **Before this workshop**